Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 Total Fire Ban Days

-Total Fire Bans are declared by CFA on days of heightened fire danger to reduce the risk of a fire starting.
+Total Fire Bans are declared by Country Fire Authority (CFA) on days of heightened fire danger to reduce the risk of a fire starting.
 Total Fire Ban days may apply to the whole state or to specific districts.

 What should I do?